Skip to content

 Option / parameterDescription

--recreateWipe all security first
+-recreateWipe all existing dimension/hierarchy security first.

 img